MXD-K1/Ping-Pong-Game/README.md

 ## Contributing
 Contributions to this project are welcome and encouraged!
 Whether it's improving the code, fixing problems, suggesting new features, or sharing ideas, feel free to get involved.

----
-*To contribute:*
-- Fork the project.
-- Make your changes.
-- Create a pull request!

 ## License
 This project is open-source and available under the MIT License.
 Feel free to use, modify, and distribute the code, provided proper attribution is given.
 For more information see the included [license](LICENSE).

 ## Acknowledgment
-Big thanks to [Clear Code](https://www.youtube.com/c/ClearCode) for the video that helped me fix the problem of collision detection and other helpful improvements.
+Big thanks to [Clear Code](https://www.youtube.com/c/ClearCode) for the video of making ping pong which helped me fix the problem of collision detection and for other helpful improvements.
+In addition, the sounds are taken from that tutorial.

 ## Contact
 For any questions, issues, or feedback, don't hesitate to open an issue on GitHub or email me at hmdoonwork71@gmail.com.